EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 3. **Elected positions:**\
     a) Subcommittees may have elected positions with specific titles and duties.
 They shall be elected at the AGM and be ultimately responsible to the Company.\
     b) Subcommittees may have permanent elected positions added or removed by amending this Constitution.\
-    c) Temporary elected positions may be added by the Committee, subject to ratification at a General Meeting.
-The Committee shall inform the Company at least 7 days before the GM.
+    c) Temporary elected positions may be added immediately by a motion passed at a General Meeting.
 The position must be of a fixed duration and not extend beyond a year.
 4. **Assistance Subcommittees:** Assistants to Committee members may be appointed subject to ratification at a Company or General Meeting.
 The Committee member is then additionally considered the sole Convenor of a Subcommittee covering their area of responsibility.
 The Subcommittee is dissolved when the Committee member leaves their position.
 5. **Festival Subcommittees** are described in Article 6C.
 6. **Permanent Subcommittees** may be formed and dissolved by amending this Constitution.
 If membership falls to zero, the Subcommittee shall continue to exist, but the Committee shall temporarily take responsibility for any vital duties.
 Permanent Subcommittees currently in existence are:\